pfrest/pfsense-brickstorm-scanner/README.md

 # BRICKSTORM Indicator of Compromise Scanner

+> [!IMPORTANT]
+> This is a revised version of [Mandiant's BRICKSTORM scanner](https://github.com/mandiant/brickstorm-scanner/tree/main) that has been modified to run natively on pfSense (without `bash` or `xxd`).
+For all other use cases, it is recommended to run Mandiant's version!

 This repository contains a utility for detecting potential BRICKSTORM backdoor compromises on Linux and BSD-based appliances and systems.